blocksds/sdk/docs/content/_index.md

   - [Library documentation](./libnds/index.html)
   - [Examples](https://github.com/blocksds/sdk/tree/master/examples)

 - **maxmod**: Music player that can play MOD, S3M, XM, IT and WAV files.
+It can use hardware or software mixing, and it runs on the ARM7.

   - [Library documentation](./maxmod/index.html)
   - [Examples](https://github.com/blocksds/sdk/tree/master/examples/audio)